bubudotsh/urnis-security/README.md

     - Update your system
     - Generation of a security audit
     - Send a security audit by mail
-    - report user with empty password
+    - Report user with empty password
-    - report user with admin right
+    - Report user with admin right
-    - report open port
+    - Report open port
-    - list of admin services
+    - List of admin services
-    - firewall status
+    - Firewall status
-    - software and hardware information of your system
+    - Software and hardware information of your system
+    - Give recommendationsto secure your system
+    - Boot information

 ## Require